 AARP encourages Medicare and the private sector to implement incentives that are consistent with the National Quality Strategy.

 Medicare should use objective evidence to inform provider incentives.
-As knowledge accrues, incentives should be updated and refined to enable Medicare to target incentives to achieve desired health outcomes.
+As knowledge accrues, incentives should be updated and refined to enable Medicare to target incentives to achieve desired outcomes.

 Medicare should encourage clinicians to ensure that patients receive support services to achieve healthy behaviors and successfully manage their conditions.